hatakkey/MAG-cups/docs/fixed-sessions_verification.md

 ```

 ### 1.2.1. **Check the sessions on CP**
-The session on CP can be verified using the below predefined script
+The session on CP can be verified using the below predefined script.

 ```bash
 *A:CP1# exec s-ipoe